JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Bundled tools updates
 {id="bundled-tools-updates-2022-10"}

-* The bundled Amazon Corretto Java has been updated to version 11.0.16.9.1 in the TeamCity server and agent Docker images for Windows and Linux.
+* The bundled Amazon Corretto Java has been updated to version 11.0.16.9.1.
 * The bundled Tomcat has been updated to version 8.5.82.
-* The bundled Kotlin compiler used in [TeamCity DSL](kotlin-dsl.md) has been updated to version 1.7.10.
+* The bundled Kotlin compiler used in [Kotlin Script runner](kotlin-script.md) has been updated to version 1.7.10.
 * JDBC drivers for external databases suggested on the fresh TeamCity installation have been updated to the following versions:
   * MySQL to 8.0.30
   * PSQL to 42.5.0